didion22/portfolio/writing samples/UT-how-to-register.md

 ## Drop a Class
 * To drop a class from a student's schedule, type `3` in the **ACTION CODE** field.

-* In the **UNIQUE** field, type the `5-digit unique number` for the course you want to drop from a student's schedule.
+* In the **UNIQUE** field, type the `5-digit unique number` of the class you want to drop from a student's schedule.

 * Select the Enter key.
-If dropped successfully, the dropped course will disappear from the student's class list below.
+If dropped successfully, the dropped class will disappear from the student's class list below.

 ## Change a Class Grading Basis

 > [!WARNING]
 >
-> [Graduate School Policy](https://gradschool.utexas.edu/navigating/policies/academic/grades) limits the coursework a student can take as Credit/No Credit.
+> [Graduate School Policy](https://gradschool.utexas.edu/navigating/policies/academic/grades) limits the classwork a student can take as Credit/No Credit.
-> * **Master's students**: No more than 20% of coursework can be taken as Credit/No Credit.
+> * **Master's students**: No more than 20% of classwork can be taken as Credit/No Credit.
 > * **Doctoral students**: No more than "a comparable portion of the doctoral Program of Work" as Credit/No Credit.
 Check with the student's Graduate Advisor to determine a "comparable portion".
 >
-> If you are unsure about the percentage of coursework a student has taken as Credit/No Credit, you can view their full academic record in [EASI](https://utdirect.utexas.edu/easi/index.WBX).
+> If you are unsure about the percentage of classwork a student has taken as Credit/No Credit, you can view their full academic record in [EASI](https://utdirect.utexas.edu/easi/index.WBX).

 * To change the grading basis of a class, type `4` in the **ACTION CODE** field.